NextGenCoderX/Html-portfolio/README.md

 # Html-portfolio
-This is  a mini html-portfolio project using just html only, hopefully with time I'll do better
+This is  a mini html-portfolio project using just html .